 I have decided to include one of the reverse osmosis systems here as well.
 Although you have to be careful with these.

-Remember earlier, I said that water needs to have a certain hardness and neutral pH?
+Remember earlier when I said that water needs to have a certain hardness and a neutral pH?

 Well, RO removes all the hardness and, in fact, lowers the pH, which makes the water slightly acidic.
 This, of course, is not ideal for our Japanese green tea.

-The good news is, you can still enjoy the highest quality tea with RO water.
-The only thing you need to do is to get the filter with the remineralization stage.
+The good news is that you can still enjoy the highest quality tea with RO water.
+The only thing you need to do is get the filter with the remineralization stage.

-Essentially, this is the latest stage in treatment.
+Essentially, this is the latest stage of treatment.
 It increases the pH of the water and adds calcium and magnesium minerals back, but not too much.